aiida-vasp/aiida-vasp/docs/source/tutorials/silicon_sp.md

 :::{note}
-This tutorial is can be executed as a jupyter notebook.
+This tutorial can be executed as a jupyter notebook.
 Please copy the `mock_registry` folder found to your directory of execution, otherwise the mock code cannot locate the pre-computed calculations to be used as dummy output.

 This notebook can be downloaded as **{nb-download}`silicon_sp.ipynb`** and {download}`silicon_sp.md`
 :::

-`VaspBuilderUpdater` provides a simplified interface for setting up calculations using pre-define default inputs for calculation and for workflow execution.
+{{ VaspInputGenerator }} provides a simplified interface for setting up calculations using pre-defined default inputs for calculation and for workflow execution.

 In jupyter notebook, we normally need to load the necessary AiiDA environment: